ZK-ACE: Frequently Asked Questions

 How do I create a vault?

-Go to zkace-vault.vercel.app.
+Go to vault.zkace.io.
 Click "Create New Vault."
 Write down the 24-word recovery phrase.
 That's it.
-Your vault address is deterministic — it exists on Arbitrum and Base before you even deploy the contract.
+Your vault address is deterministic — the fixed contracts now exist on Arbitrum, Base, and Optimism, though the browser app is still Arbitrum-first.

 Is my recovery phrase a "seed phrase" like MetaMask?